-In order to perform this demanding type of exercise regimen you must already be in excellent condition as it is not appropriate for the inexperienced to do.
+To perform this demanding type of exercise regimen, you must already be in excellent condition as it is not appropriate for the inexperienced to do.
 Excellent condition by my definition is as follows:

 You also need to determine and record your

-Once your have fulfilled the above criteria then the program can begin with an introduction into the training regimen.
-This "starter routine" will be performed for the first two weeks to make certain you are up to the stress and the activity pace.
+Once you have fulfilled the above criteria, then the program can begin with an introduction into the training regimen.
+This "starter routine" will be performed for the first two weeks to make sure you are up to the stress and the activity pace.
 It is recommended you consult with your doctor before performing any new exercise routine or program.
 Pay very close attention as to how you feel, as it is easy for you to become faint unless you are in excellent condition.
-If you feel queasy or light headed, then lie down so that your feet are above your heart and slowly consume some fluid e.g. water or a high glycaemic drink.
+If you feel queasy or light-headed, then lie down so that your feet are above your heart and slowly consume some fluid, e.g. water or a high glycaemic drink.

 Introduction to the 6-week High Heart Rate Strength Training program